Lower School

 2nd grade nature walk.jpeg

-In second grade, children experience a time of discovery as they develop a new-found alertness and keener observation skills.
-Students become conscious of the positive and negative qualities in themselves and others.
-To support students’ greater awareness, the curriculum strives to harmonize polarities, so that students may develop a sense of wholeness.
+In second grade, children experience a time of discovery as they develop a newfound alertness and keener observation skills.
+Students become more conscious of the positive and negative qualities in themselves and others.
+To support this deeper awareness, our curriculum strives to harmonize polarities, helping students develop a strong sense of wholeness.

 Waldorf School of St. Louis